Terézia Páleníková

-Terézia Páleníková (born 16 August 1995) is a Slovak basketball player for Maccabi Haifa and the Slovak national team.
+Terézia Páleníková (born 16 August 1995) is a Slovak basketball player for ESBVA-LM and the Slovak national team.
 She was named Female Slovak Basketball Player of the Year in 2022.

 Biography

 Terézia Páleníková was born on 16 August 1995 in Bratislava.
 She started playing basketball as a 10 years old.

 Her older sister Marta was also a professional basketball player until her retirement in 2018.

 Career

 National team

 She was a member of the Team Slovakia at the EuroBasket Women 2017, EuroBasket Women 2021 and EuroBasket Women 2023.